mdrisco4/National-Parks/part-ii.md

 If a user submits a stock symbol (e.g., `AAPL`) through the form, a call will be made to the [Markit on Demand API](http://dev.markitondemand.com/MODApis/) that returns a JSON representation of the searched stock.

 > **Important Note:** The Markit on Demand API, unfortunately, does not have CORS enabled.
 That means when making an API call to it from our app, we need to request `jsonp` as the data type.
-Axios does not support `jsonp`, so an alternative approach is...
+Axios does not support `jsonp`.
 >
-> Import jQuery and use AJAX.
+> An alternative approach is to import jQuery and use AJAX.
 [Take a look at this snippet](https://github.com/ga-wdi-exercises/react-omdb/commit/70c28576d35e93331d37a425e45b73127f0713b3#diff-a2c44f5da6f2e8575db9456a7e28d50c) to see how we go about importing and using it.
+>
+> When using `$.ajax`, make sure to specify `jsonp` as the `dataType`

 If the API call is successful, the app should display the name and symbol of that stock below the search form.
 To the right of this information, there should be a "Track Stock" button.